 ADM Best Practices - we reviewed ADM Best Practices for all age groups and looked at how we are doing in the Associations at implementing these.
-There are challenges to implementing them fully that include parental pressure, turnover in Hockey Directors, lack of communication, and the confusing amount of information.
+There are challenges to implementing them fully that include turnover in Hockey Directors, lack of communication, parental pressure, coach resistance, and the confusing amount of information.